 The big idea & microblading training

-With her new found freedom after leaving her job, she decided to dive in get certified in microblading.
+With her newfound freedom after leaving her job, she decided to dive into getting certified in microblading.
 She began by researching different training schools and took the first steps of her new career path.
 Melissa flew to Toronto to get certified at the Micro-Pigmentation Centre.
-After that she took the Phi Brows certification, and other training courses.
+After that, she took the Phi Brows certification and other training courses.

 Building up her clientele

 Getting her business going was a gradual process and Melissa explains she began by starting very small.
 “I was charging almost nothing to get experience.
 I would let people know that I’m brand new.
 I wanted to be completely transparent about that.
 It was so nerve-wracking, but I was just really honest with people.”

 In the evenings she was constantly practicing constantly on a latex pad, she was determined to hone her new skills as a microblading artist.
 From there she built up her business as what she describes as a slow evolution.
 Getting clients, getting word of mouth, then investing in Google Adwords, marketing, and learning how to run her own business.

 Everyone has heard of the scary statistics about new businesses, and how many of them fail in the first year.
 For Melissa, she conquered this phase and says it took her approximately two years to get enough clients to feel comfortable.
 In her first year, things began to pick up and she felt like she was starting to make money, but not hitting the goals just yet.
 She explained, “After two years, you’re better at what you do and getting a grasp of how to run your business.
 The things that work and things that don’t.”

 “For me, it was a lot of spreadsheets.
 I love spreadsheets,” Melissa laughs.
 “I never thought I would say that again that comes from me working in a law firm.
 I used to hate spreadsheets but now I’m all about it.
 I love listening to finance podcasts during workouts,” she says joking that it was more something her dad would listen to.